Harold Covington: National Socialist Party of America

 Covington moved to Raleigh, North Carolina and joined the National Socialist Party of America, then rising in popularity among the neo-Nazi movement.
 The party was led by Frank Collin, and Covington rose quickly in the organization's ranks, to its leadership.
 Covington tried to build the party up in North Carolina.
 Jeffrey Kaplan described his involvement in the NSPA as "one of the greatest disasters of Covington’s long career—and that is saying much, given Covington’s unfortunate organizational history."
 The North Carolinan branch of the NSPA was known for its unusual array of members, who Covington tried to organize, to no avail.
+While involved in the NSPA in the late 1970s, Covington ran for a variety of local political positions in Raleigh, including the city council and the role of mayor.
+He also ran for state senate; all of his electoral efforts were unsuccessful.
+At this time he had no job and simply took what money he needed from party finances, though he claimed he also made money writing fiction under a pseudonym.

 He was involved in the Greensboro massacre of 1979, which killed five members of the Communist Workers' Party.
 While it was a conflict between the CWP and the Ku Klux Klan, two of the sixteen accused were also NSPA members.
 Despite being a key organizer of the demonstration that led to the massacre and a leader of the NSPA, Covington was not actually present at the event.
 Additionally, the violence was likely kicked off by a federal informant who Covington was accused of having brought to the group.
-The Federal Bureau of Investigation attempted to track him down so he could disprove allegations made by the Nazis and the Communists involved in the massacre that he was a CIA or FBI operative.
+There is a widespread belief among the neo-Nazi movement that Covington escaped consequences for his involvement in Greensboro by informing on them.
+The Federal Bureau of Investigation later attempted to track him down so he could disprove allegations made by the Nazis and the Communists involved in the massacre that he was a CIA or FBI operative.
 The FBI failed to find him, having lost his trail after tracking him to South Africa.
-There is a widespread belief among the neo-Nazi movement that Covington escaped consequences for his involvement in Greensboro by informing on them.
-Covington denies this.
-Separately he was accused by other neo-Nazis of secretly being Jewish, or gay.
-In 1980, while a leader of the National Socialist Party of America, he lost a primary election for the Republican nomination for candidates for attorney general of North Carolina, winning 56,000 votes.
+Covington denied that he was an informant.